-- Never operate the boat while under the influence of alcohol or drugs. - Never stand or allow passengers to stand in the boat or sit on the motor box or tower (where equipped) while underway.
-You or others may be thrown within or from the boat, which could result in serious injury or death. - Prior to starting the engine, you must open the engine box and check the engine compartment and bilge for gasoline and oil vapors.
+- Never operate the boat while under the influence of alcohol or drugs. - All persons must be seated in a designated occupant seating area while the boat is in motion.
+Never stand or allow passengers to stand in the boat or sit on the motor box or tower (where equipped), or any location other than occupant seating while underway.
+You or others may be thrown within or from the boat, which could result in serious injury or death.
+Never allow occupants to use sun pads or transom seating while the engine is running.

+• Prior to starting the engine, you must open the engine box and check the engine compartment and bilge for gasoline and oil vapors.
 You must also operate the blower for at least four (4) minutes.
 Failure to do so may result in fire and/or an explosion.